 And AI itself as an investment?
 AI as a stock class is likely to dominate markets in coming years as the world eyes a new opportunity to make money.

-Nvidia is a manufacturer that has experienced high demand for its chips designed specifically for AI servers.
-Its stock has risen 164 per cent in 2023.
-It is currently valued just shy of $1 trillion (Price as of June 2, 2023, 4:00 p.m.
-ET).
+Nvidia is a manufacturer of chips designed specifically for AI servers, and its stock rose 164 per cent in 2023.
+It is currently valued just shy of $3.2 trillion (Price as of 28 August, 2024).

 Others will follow suit and investors will try to pick the winners and losers, just like every other stock.
 It could be the equivalent of 2023’s cryptocurrency explosion when a plethora of cryptocurrencies appeared but differentiating between them was difficult.
 The major difference here is, that there are real-world uses for AI in the future of our services, healthcare, in fact anywhere you look.